Freeware: Relation to other forms of software licensing

 The U.S. Department of Defense (DoD) defines "open source software" (i.e., free software or free and open-source software), as distinct from "freeware" or "shareware"; it is software where "the Government does not have access to the original source code".
 The "free" in "freeware" refers to the price of the software, which is typically proprietary and distributed without source code.
 By contrast, the "free" in "free software" refers to freedoms granted users under the software license (for example, to run the program for any purpose, modify and redistribute the program to others), and such software may be sold at a price.

 According to the Free Software Foundation (FSF), "freeware" is a loosely defined category and it has no clear accepted definition, although FSF asks that free software (libre; unrestricted and with source code available) should not be called freeware.

 In contrast the Oxford English Dictionary simply characterizes freeware as being "available free of charge (sometimes with the suggestion that users should make a donation to the provider)".

 Some freeware products are released alongside paid versions that either have more features or less restrictive licensing terms.
-This approach is known as freemium ("free" + "premium"), since the free version is intended as a promotion for the premium version.
+This approach is known as freemium ("free" + "premium"), since the "free" version is intended as a promotion for the premium version.
 The two often share a code base, using a compiler flag to determine which is produced.
 For example, BBEdit has a BBEdit Lite edition which has fewer features.
 XnView is available free of charge for personal use but must be licensed for commercial use.
-The free version may be advertising supported, as was the case with the DivX.
+The "free" version may be advertising supported, as was the case with the DivX.

-Ad-supported software and free registerware also bear resemblances to freeware.
-Ad-supported software does not ask for payment for a license, but displays advertising to either compensate for development costs or as a means of income.
+Ad-supported software and registerware also bear resemblances to freeware.
+Ad-supported software does not ask for payment for a license, but displays advertising to either cover development costs or as a means of income.
 Registerware forces the user to subscribe with the publisher before being able to use the product.
-While commercial products may require registration to ensure licensed use, free registerware do not.
+While commercial products may require registration to ensure licensed use, registerware do not.

+Shareware permits redistribution, but the license only allows limited use before paying the license fee.
+Some features may be disabled prior to payment, in which case it is sometimes known as crippleware.

+Both freeware and shareware sometimes have a limited evaluation period, after which the software is automatically disabled or starts displaying a request to pay a registration fee.
+In the latter case it is colloquially known as nagware.

 Creative Commons licenses

 The Creative Commons offer licenses, applicable to all by copyright governed works including software, which allow a developer to define "freeware" in a legal safe and internationally law domains respecting way.
 The typical freeware use case "share" can be further refined with Creative Commons restriction clauses like non-commerciality (CC BY-NC) or no-derivatives (CC BY-ND), see description of licenses.
-There are several usage examples, for instance The White Chamber, Mari0 or Assault Cube, all freeware by being CC BY-NC-SA licensed: free sharing allowed, selling not.
+There are several usage examples, for instance The White Chamber, Mari0 or Assault Cube, all freeware by being CC BY-NC-SA licensed with only non-commercial sharing allowed.